martindevans/martindevans.me/_posts/2020-09-16-The-Yard-Sale.md

 As the game is developed the board should also be frequently reviewed to check that what's being built is in line with what was expected.
 For example are creative promises being fulfilled?
 If not, why not?
 If the current game is fun without that promise can it be removed? if so, which other features should be removed?

 Another potential use of the big board is to generate new ideas by making hypothetical changes.
-For example if you take your _least_ important creative promoise and move it to the top what changes?
+For example if you take your _least_ important creative promise and move it to the top what changes?
 During the process of investigating you may discover some interesting new things about the design space.

 # Common Conflicts